NOMINATIONS ARE NOW CLOSED

 Our passion for the humanities can only be matched by our love for our beautiful state.
 The Michigan Humanities is celebrating our state’s iconic shape by making it integral in our new brand identity.
 With our new branding and logo, we’ll continue our mission of elevating the role of humanities in every county of our fine state through grants, programs and conversations.
 As part of our rebranding, we are celebrating the work that our partners have done for over the past 45 years by creating the first Michigan Humanities Awards.
-Over the next two months, we will gather nominations from around the state for three new awards, and present the award winners at our event on May 16, 2019.
+Over the last two months, we gathered nominations from around the state for three new awards, and will present the award winners at our event on May 16, 2019.
 We are honored to have Special Guest Kerry Kennedy on hand for the Michigan Humanities Awards.

 Michigan Humanities Awards